||Page last updated|

 If you want woodworking lessons, I would be glad to work with you in your shop - I cannot have a "business" in my home, and my shop is too crowded to be a safe teaching environment.
 If you are local, lets talk.
 If you are remote, think in terms of $350 per day plus travel expenses.

 Email correspondence has advantages for both you and me ... you can review what I said (or the links or pictures I might have sent you).
 And I can prepare the response at my convenience (I take breaks from the shop throughout the day).
 If we agree to work together this way, I will suggest a price at the end of each email.
 If you think the price is reasonable, and accept the charge, we can continue.
 If the price is higher than you expected, fine, this last reply is free - pay for any previous work where you agreed to the fee, but don't ask for more.
 (I will not ask you to pay each time - too much bookkeeping, but if the discussion continues after I specify a fee, I will take that as your acceptance of the charge and will expect your payment later.)

 I would be glad to consult with you by telephone.
-If the calls occur often or take a lot of time, my shop rate is $60 per hour, but that includes supplies and machines and clean up after you leave.
-Using me without my shop (chatting about woodworking as I love to do) is set at $30 per hour.
-If we talk for 20 minutes, $10.
+If the calls occur often or take a lot of time, my shop rate is $90 per hour, but that includes supplies and machines and clean up after you leave.
+Using me without my shop (chatting about woodworking as I love to do) is set at $60 per hour.
+If we talk for 20 minutes, $20.